 - However, if you're a beginner & think that you need to work on your basic mathematic skills and have ample amount of time for the same, we recommend studying the basic NCERTs through this Mathematics NCERTs for CAT course on EduRev.

 - On how to prepare for the CAT quantitative ability, the very first thing that comes to mind is - How to solve the questions accurately in such a limited time.
 Hence, in order to focus on time management for CAT, you must try to find ways of solving questions in a simplified yet rapid manner.

-- It is important to understand and know which formula to apply in which question to solve it accurately and without letting go of time.
+- It is important to understand and know which formula to apply to which question to solve it accurately and without letting go of time.

-- You can prepare these topics by giving topic-wise tests for Arithmetic, Number System, Geometry, Algebra, and Modern Maths etc on EduRev
+- You can prepare these topics by giving topic-wise tests for Arithmetic, Number systems, Geometry, Algebra, Modern Maths etc on EduRev

 Step 3: Focus on Weak Areas

 - After you have attempted tests, you need to analyze your tests and work on your weak areas